vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/036/03_A_vAtasya.md

 +++
 yájasva … devā́n.
 It is forms (both act. and mid.) compounded with ā́that acquire the meaning ‘obtain by sacrifice’.
 I therefore think the abstract qualities fellowship and vitality must be the objects of our sacrifice/worship, standing in for their divine possessor.

-I take ṛtásya dhā́man “domain of truth” as referring to the ritual ground (as does Sāy.).
+I take ṛtásya dhā́man “domain of truth” as referring to the ritual ground (as does Sāyaṇa.).

 Geldner’s tr. of bābadhe tentatively connects it with √bandh ‘bind’ (flg.
-Sāy.), not √bādh ‘(op)press’ (see his n.
+Sāyaṇa.), not √bādh ‘(op)press’ (see his n.
 5c).
 But √bandh otherwise lacks a pf. in the RV and beginning in the AV its weak forms have a base bedh-.
 The standard weak 3rd sg. pf.

 to √bādh is babādhé; see Kü 330-31.
 Schaeffer (156) takes bābadhe as an intens.